track02/FlagIt/README.md

 Optimisations:
 - boolean array over int array
-- loading images from external source (this github page) instead of bundling with addon
+- loading images from external source (e.g. this github page) instead of bundling with addon
-- Compressing images, extracting only when needed
+- further image compression, extracting only when needed
+- world map with toggling countries

 ## Other